SÃO LOURENÇO BARROCAL–A RENOVATED FARMSTEAD IN ALENTEJO PORTUGAL

 The next day I went on a 7km hike through the estate, came around the corner and all the cows turned at once, “We’ve been waiting for you….”
 No sign of the stomping bull, thank god.

-In the first part of the last century, this farmstead grew and grew until it was almost a cooperative, with fifty families living in these same rooms, working the farm, growing all their own food.
+In the first part of the last century, this farmstead grew and grew until it was like a large cooperative, with fifty families living in these same rooms, working the farm, growing all their own food.
 Very rare for such a large farm during those times.

 Walking around under the big sky, you can see all changes of landscapes.